11hkella/tech_challenge/README.md

 Finally, an api instance will start at [localhost:3000/graphql](localhost:3000/graphql)

 ### Start React App
-On a separate terminal, navigate to the /react-app directory and run `npm start`.
+On a separate terminal, navigate to the /react-app directory and run `npm install` then `npm start`.

 This will start the React app on [localhost:4000](localhost:4000)